Posts for tag: Skin Cancer

 - Family history of skin cancer

-- Extensive sun exposure at any time
+- Excessive sun exposure

-- Extensive use of tanning beds
+- History of using tanning beds

-- Not applying sunscreen regularly
+- Not using sunscreen regularly

 - Having fair skin